 Sergeant Horvath: He's better than you.

-Captain Miller: Things have taken a turn for the surreal.
+Captain Miller: The world has taken a turn for the surreal.

 Corporal Upham: [Wade lying down, shivering with pain and anguish, after being shot through the stomach] Tell us what to do... tell us how to fix you.

 Captain Miller: What can we do Wade?
 Tell us what to do.

 Medic Wade: [Wade still shivering] I could use some...
 I could use a little Morphine.